laconiccryptography/2025/_pages/program.md

 - 8:30	Registration opens

-- 9:00	> *Introduction to Laconic Cryptography*
+- 9:00	*Introduction to Laconic Cryptography* <br>
 	Giulio Malvolta
-- 9:30	*Attribute-Based Encryption for Circuits of Unbounded Depth from Lattices: Garbled Circuits of Optimal Size, Laconic Function Evaluation, and More*
+- 9:30	*Attribute-Based Encryption for Circuits of Unbounded Depth from Lattices: Garbled Circuits of Optimal Size, Laconic Function Evaluation, and More* <br>
 	Rachel Lin (Keynote Talk)

 - 10:30 Coffee break